 Several times a year, The Arc provides training workshops that provide information and resources to assist families on topics such as waivers, vision therapy, advocacy, and much more.
 In addition, The Arc sponsors the annual Circle of Support Conference, an all-day event that offers a keynote speaker, nearly 60 workshops in three sessions, exhibitors and vendors, on-site childcare and much more for a reasonable registration fee.
 The conference is usually held on the 1st Saturday in November.
-Our November 5, 2016, conference will feature Jonathan Mooney – an author, activist, and speaker who has LD/ADHD.
+Our November 18, 2017, conference will feature David Egan.

 Respite Care and Parents’ Night Out

 The respite care program offers well-trained providers for children with disabilities on an as-needed basis.
 Care is provided in the home of the parent or provider; grant funding allows us to subsidize the cost of this care.
 At this time, we are not a respite provider under the Medicaid Waiver.

 One afternoon or evening a month, Parents’ Night Out provides care for children with disabilities and their siblings at the Muriel Humphrey Center.
 Parents can enjoy an evening out with their spouse, go shopping, or just rest at home knowing their children are well-cared for in a safe environment.
 The fee to attend is very reasonable.